dianomic/foglamp-filter-ema/docs/index.rst

 | |ema_1| |
 +---------+

-  - Configure your statistics filter
+  - Configure your ema filter

     - **EMA datapoint**: The name of the data point to create within the asset